-- All information collected at the initial engagement of a client is entered in the referral paperwork and is kept by the service in a locked filing cabinet. - Information collected within the referral paperwork will be entered on the meal management software. - Upon request, a copy of the completed referral paperwork is left with the client after the initial assessment along with all other relevant information of Meals on Wheels. - A referral to another service may be made using the referral paperwork provided the client has signed the permission section of the paperwork.
+- All information collected at the initial engagement of a client is entered in the referral paperwork and is kept by the service securely. - Information collected within the referral paperwork will be entered on the meal management software. - Upon request, a copy of the completed referral paperwork is left with the client after the initial assessment along with all other relevant information of Meals on Wheels. - A referral to another service may be made using the referral paperwork provided the client has signed the permission section of the paperwork.